 Contents:

-Table S1 Baseline characteristics of 3243 participants according to the trajectory of TyG-BMI.
+Table S1 Baseline characteristics of 3243 participants according to TyG-BMI change classes.

-Table S2 Baseline characteristics of 3243 participants according to the trajectory of TyG-WHtR.
+Table S2 Baseline characteristics of 3243 participants according to TyG-WHtR change classes.

-Table S3 Associations of changes in TyG-BMI with cardiovascular disease incidence.
+Table S3 Associations of changes in TyG-BMI and cumulative TyG-BMI with cardiovascular disease incidence.

-Table S4 Associations of changes in TyG-WHtR with cardiovascular disease incidence.
+Table S4 Associations of changes in TyG-WHtR and cumulative TyG-WHtR with cardiovascular disease incidence.

-Table S5 Associations of changes in TyG with cardiovascular disease incidence.
+Table S5 Associations of changes in TyG and cumulative TyG with cardiovascular disease incidence.

+Table S6 Incremental value of changes in TyG-WC for incident CVD.

+Table S7 Incremental value of changes in TyG-BMI for incident CVD.

+Table S8 Incremental value of changes in TyG-WHtR for incident CVD.

-Table S6 Associations of changes in TyG-WC with cardiovascular disease incidence in complete dataset.
+Table S9 Associations of changes in TyG-WC and cumulative TyG-WC with cardiovascular disease incidence in complete dataset.

-Table S7 Associations of changes in TyG-BMI with cardiovascular disease incidence in complete dataset.
+Table S10 Associations of changes in TyG-BMI and cumulative TyG-BMI with cardiovascular disease incidence in complete dataset.

-Table S8 Associations of changes in TyG-WHtR with cardiovascular disease incidence in complete dataset.
+Table S11 Associations of changes in TyG-WHtR and cumulative TyG-WHtR with cardiovascular disease incidence in complete dataset.

-Fig. S1 Clustering of the trajectory of TyG-BMI from Wave 1 to Wave 3.
+Fig. S1 Clustering of changes in TyG-BMI from Wave 1 to Wave 3.

-Fig. S2 Clustering of the trajectory of TyG-WHtR from Wave 1 to Wave 3.
+Fig. S2 Clustering of changes in TyG-WHtR from Wave 1 to Wave 3.

-Table S1 Baseline characteristics of 3243 participants according to the trajectory of TyG-BMI
+Table S1 Baseline characteristics of 3243 participants according to TyG-BMI change classes